DLR-RM/stable-baselines3/CONTRIBUTING.md

 Before proposing a PR, please open an issue, where the feature will be discussed.
 This prevent from duplicated PR to be proposed and also ease the code review process.

 Each PR need to be reviewed and accepted by at least one of the maintainers (@hill-a, @araffin, @erniejunior, @AdamGleave or @Miffyli).
-A PR must pass the Continuous Integration tests (travis + codacy) to be merged with the master branch.
+A PR must pass the Continuous Integration tests to be merged with the master branch.

-Note: in rare cases, we can create exception for codacy failure.

-## Test
+## Tests

 All new features must add tests in the `tests/` folder ensuring that everything works fine.
 We use [pytest](https://pytest.org/).